nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

   more points happens 30% more now than in the past.

-* However, the fact that teams can score more quickly does not automatically lead to the conclusion that big comebacks should be more probable: I mean, if you are down and can score quickly, so can your opponent and keep you down.
+* However, the fact that teams can score more quickly does not automatically lead to the conclusion that big comebacks should be more probable: if you are down and can score quickly, so can your opponent and keep you down.
 So while points are a little easier to come by, this effect is offset by the counter fact that they are also a little easier to give up.

 * I do think part of the problem is `availability bias
   <https://www.simplypsychology.org/availability-heuristic.html>`_: that is, things